ngry-project/translate/README.md

 ### Bundles of phrases

-- Solves "big ball of mud" problem
+- **Bundle** is a pack of phrases for concrete feature
-- One bundle provides a pack of phrases for one feature
+- **Bundles** is a solution for slicing large translation file into multiple chunks per feature
 - Improves separation of concerns
-- Lazy loaded
+- Bundles play nice with lazy modules and allow loading of fewer bytes

 ### Multiple languages support

-- Switch languages at runtime
+- **Supported language**: guarantees usage of only supported language(s)
-- Align with external language sources, for example browser settings or env variables
+- **Language source**: an abstraction over source of language, for example browser settings, route param or env variables
-- Makes it possible to request a confirmation for language change from user
+- **Language change handler**: approve or decline the language change request
-- Languages mapping to cover more language families with fewer efforts
+- **Languages mapping**: makes it simpler to work with language families

 ## License